ajgquional/algo-unity-clickergame/README.md

 ## General instructions on using the scripts
 1. Setup the game as discussed in the class or as detailed in the handbook.
-2. Create scripts in a Code folder under Assets.
+2. Create three scripts in a Code folder under Assets:
+   * Square.cs
+   * Player.cs
+   * UI.cs
-3. Copy the program from this repository to the corresponding script created.
+4. Copy the program from this repository to the corresponding script created.
-4. Attach the scripts to the corresponding game objects (Square.cs to the two squares, Player.cs to the Main Camera, and UI.cs to the Clicker_UI game object).
+5. Attach the scripts to the corresponding game objects:
+   * Square.cs to the two squares
+   * Player.cs to the Main Camera
+   * UI.cs to the Clicker_UI game object

 ## Relevant links
 * Complete handbook/lesson slides (c/o Algorithmics): https://docs.google.com/presentation/d/1g2Nl-FZZD4h7XSn91sR29hPDEImYyYC06LkRD_7QAvs/edit#slide=id.p1